danishirfan21/Day-1-Hello-World-Agent/README.md

-# 🤖 Groq Time Agent
+# 🤖 Groq AI Assistant

 A lightning-fast AI agent built with Python, powered by Groq's Llama 3.1 models.
-This agent demonstrates the core concepts of "Function Calling" (Tools) where the AI can interact with the real world—in this case, checking the local system time.
+This agent demonstrates the core concepts of "Function Calling" (Tools) where the AI can interact with the real world—specifically checking current time and weather across the globe.

 ### 🌐 Live Demo
 [Check out the live agent here!](https://danish-time-agent.streamlit.app/)